With so many smart bulbs out there, there are only a handful that are reliable and perform well.

 The Yeelight Tunable White bulb can fit into both E26 and E27 lamp sockets.
 And voltage supported is from 100V-240V.
 Which basically means, the Yeelight Tunable White bulb can be used internationally regardless of where you buy it from.

-The Yeelight Tunable White bulb (Model no.: YLDP05YL) can be purchased from online stores like Lazada and Shoppe.
+The Yeelight Tunable White bulb (Model no.: YLDP05YL) can be purchased from online stores like Lazada.

 Buy from Ali Express here: